How To Get Low-Income Internet Through T-Mobile

 Brand Guides, How-To, Low-Income

 Aside from a few extensions for its third-party mobile customers, T-Mobile hasn’t introduced any type of ACP replacement program.
-However, its all inclusive home internet plan may still be a decent fit for those on budget.
-Below, we go over what to expect as the ACP ends, how to find out if you qualify for other programs, and what a T-Mobile Internet plan looks like without an ACP credit.
+However, its all inclusive 5G home internet plans may still be a decent fit for those on a budget.
+If T-Mobile Fiber is available in your area, you can get 300Mbps speeds for as low as $40 per month—making it a great budget-friendly plan with plenty of speed for most households.

 Alternatives to the ACP

-With the end of the ACP, you may be one of the millions of households losing much-needed help with their internet bill, but there are other government programs that may help you balance your budget.
+The ACP may have ended, but there are other government programs that may help you balance your budget.

 The Lifeline program works similarly to the ACP by providing qualifying consumers a discount on internet and phone service, but it has stricter eligibility requirements—not all ACP participants will qualify for Lifeline.
 However, if you qualified for the ACP through one of the programs below, you probably for the Lifeline program: